Wu, Jing

 - Nikolay Osadchiy, William Schmidt, and Jing Wu (2021), “The Bullwhip Effect in Supply Networks,” Management Science.

-- William Schmidt, Nikolay Osadchiy, and Jing Wu (2021), “The Right Way to Mix and Match your Customers,” MIT Sloan Management Review.
+- Schmidt, William, Nikolay Osadchiy, and Jing Wu (2021), “The Right Way to Mix and Match your Customers,” MIT Sloan Management Review.

 - Christopher S. Tang, S. Alex Yang, and Jing Wu (2018), “Sourcing from Suppliers with Financial Constraints and Performance Risk,” Manufacturing & Service Operations Management.